zqfang/scBokeh/README.md

 ### TODO
 I did not find a good example to generate voilinplot in Bokeh server application.
 However, the amazing bokeh could do this easy!
-I wish I had time to setup high level APIs for statistical plotting for Bokeh.